 The popularity of FIRST (For Inspiration and Recognition of Science and Technology) is growing tremendously in the Hartland School district.

-FIRST LEGO League (FLL), for 4th-6th grade students, made its debut within Farms Intermediate School this year!
-This means students now have the opportunity to participate in all FIRST programs - Junior FLL (K-3), FLL (4-6), FIRST Tech Challenge (6-8) and FIRST Robotics Competition (9-12).
+FIRST LEGO League (FLL): Students now have the opportunity to participate in all FIRST programs - Junior FLL (K-3), FLL (4-6), FIRST Tech Challenge (6-8) and FIRST Robotics Competition (9-12).

-I can't say Thank you enough to Steve Majors and many others who have worked very hard to grow the FLL program and to create seamless connections between the program at all levels and in all of our buildings.
-What a great opportunity for our students here in Hartland.
-To find out more about FIRST, visit firstinspires.org.
-Thank you again for your hard work and your vision!
+Thank you to Steve Majors and many others who have worked very hard to grow the FLL program and to create seamless connections between the program at all levels and in all of our buildings.
+What a great opportunity for our students here in Hartland!